Male Pelvic Floor Therapy in Ventura, CA: Symptoms, Treatment, and What to Expect

 How many sessions will I need?

-The number of sessions varies depending on your condition and goals.
-Some patients see improvement within a few visits, while others benefit from a longer plan of care to fully resolve symptoms.
+It depends on your condition and goals.
+Some people improve quickly, while others benefit from a longer plan to fully resolve symptoms.

 Can pelvic floor therapy help with urinary issues in men?

-Yes, pelvic floor therapy can help improve bladder control, reduce urgency and frequency, and address difficulty with starting or maintaining urine flow.
+Yes.
+It can improve bladder control, reduce urgency and frequency, and help with starting or maintaining urine flow.

 Is pelvic floor therapy only for older men?